Computer Randomly Turns off. How to Fix It?

-Random computer shutdown is a common problem that can occur on any computers or operating system.
-This does not necessarily indicate a serious problem with the hardware or software, unless the shutdowns occur frequently.
+Random computer shutdown is a common problem.
+It does not necessarily indicate a serious problem with the hardware or software unless the shutdowns occur frequently.
 Nevertheless, any shutdown can be very frustrating, especially if you lose your data.

-In this guide, we describe reasons behind random computer shutdown problems and how to solve them, including whether it is a software or hardware problem.
+This article describes the reasons behind random computer shutdown problems and how to solve them, including whether they are software or hardware problems.
 If it is a software problem, you might need to turn off features such as Fast Startup or 'sleep' mode.
-Read the information below for a number of possible solutions to random shutdown problems.
+Read the information below for several possible solutions to random shutdown problems.

 Table of Contents: